RMS Mauretania (1906): First World War (1914–1919)

+Outbreak and passenger service

 After Great Britain declared war on Germany on 4 August 1914, Mauretania made a dash for safety in Halifax, Nova Scotia, arriving on 6 August.
 Shortly after, she and Aquitania were requested by the British government to become armed merchant cruisers, but their huge size and massive fuel consumption made them unsuitable for the duty, and they resumed their civilian service on 11 August.
-Later, due to lack of passengers crossing the Atlantic, Mauretania was laid up in Liverpool until 7 May 1915, at the time that Lusitania was sunk by a German U-Boat.
+Unlike her sister ship Lusitania, she was not repainted in dark greys with black funnels, with those precautionary measures not being deemed advisable for Mauretania.
+Due to lack of passengers crossing the Atlantic, Mauretania was out of service in Liverpool at the time that Lusitania was sunk by a German U-Boat.